Death Locket: Fictional character biography

 Rebecca Ryker is one of sixteen teenagers kidnapped by Arcade, who forces them to fight each other to the death in his latest version of Murderworld.
-As the games in Murderworld begin, she faces off against Hazmat and then fights Cammi soon after.
 Cammi gives Rebecca the nickname "Deathlok-ette", which she mishears as "Death Locket" and adopts as a codename.
 Throughout the first day, Death Locket remembers the past events that led to her origins.
-She is revealed to be Rebecca Ryker, the daughter of Harlan Ryker.
 After being maimed in an explosion that killed her mother and brother, Rebecca was rebuilt using the Deathlok technology that her father developed.
-She joins the Braddock Academy group (consisting of Apex, Kid Briton, Anachronism, Cullen Bloodstone, and Nara).
-Juston Seyfert is attacked by an unidentified cybernetic creature and the Sentinel he is working on folds around him apparently crushing him.

-An earthquake separates Bloodstone and Anachronism from Apex, Nara, Kid Briton, and Death Locket.
-An injured Reptil wakes up and clears Chase Stein's reputation, saying that Death Locket was the one who attacked him.
-Meanwhile, Rebecca goes dormant as her Death Locket cybernetics take over and she blasts Nara off a cliff and into the ocean.
-Kid Briton is enraged by this and tries to kill her until Apex orders him not to.
-Nara, Anachronism, and Bloodstone manage to survive falling into the chasm and come to the conclusion that Apex is manipulating Death Locket and Kid Briton to her own ends.
-Nara and Apex later start arguing and Apex confirms that she was the one who ordered Death Locket to attack Nara.
-Juston Seyfert is revealed to have survived the attack from the cybernetic creature, but injured and rendered paraplegic.
-Distraught at the loss of the Sentinel, Juston salvages its remains and creates battle armor which he uses to attack Death Locket.
+An earthquake separates Cullen Bloodstone and Anachronism from Apex, Nara, Kid Briton, and Death Locket.
+Death Locket goes dormant as her cybernetics take over, causing her to blast Nara off a cliff and into the ocean.
+Nara, Anachronism, and Cullen survive the earthquake and conclude that Apex is manipulating Death Locket and Kid Briton to her own ends.

+Juston Seyfert, previously thought to have been crushed to death by his Sentinel, is revealed to have survived, but has been injured and rendered paraplegic.
+Distraught at the loss of his Sentinel, Juston salvages its remains and creates armor which he uses to attack Death Locket.

 Apex uses Death Locket to help her kill Nico Minoru.
-After the Staff of One resurrects Nico, she disassembles Death Locket's cybernetic arm, and traps her and Apex underground.
-Death Locket explores the facility she and Apex end up in.
-Apex's brother Tim repairs Death Locket's arm, giving her a new cannon, and she unleashes Darkhawk to attack Arcade.
-Arcade soon escapes and talks Apex into finishing the game.
-She regains control of Death Locket and uses her to blast Chris.
-Apex unleashes bugs, sentient typhoon, and weaponized sand to attack the remaining teens on Murderworld.
-Tim soon breaks Death Locket free, and she becomes enraged enough to attack Apex.
-Apex soon reverts to Tim and asks Death Locket to shoot him, thereby stopping the games.
-She is shocked at first, but soon complies, and everyone is able to escape Murderworld and disperse.
+After the Staff of One resurrects Nico, she disassembles Death Locket's cybernetic arm and traps her and Apex underground.
+Apex's brother Tim repairs Death Locket, who unleashes Darkhawk to attack Arcade.
+At Tim's request, Death Locket kills him and Apex, allowing the survivors to escape Murderworld.